 MARTIN P. SCHREIBMAN, PhD — Distinguished Professor Emeritus of Biology at the City University of New York’s Brooklyn College, Dr. Schreibman helped perfect a model for sustainable urban farming using cutting edge technology, recirculating aquaculture systems (RAS), to grow fish.
 Professor Schreibman is the founder and Director Emeritus of Brooklyn College’s Aquatic Research and Environmental Assessment Center (AREAC), a research facility devoted to the study of aquatic organisms — how they grow, adapt, reproduce, and live in all temperatures and environments.
 He and a multidisciplinary team of researchers seek to answer questions about medicine, nutrition, pollution, aquaculture, fisheries, and marine ecology.
 AREAC’s projects include bivalve and fish aquaculture, breeding horseshoe crabs, educational outreach, and product commercialization.
 Dr. Schreibman has devoted the past eight years to developing urban aquaponics — growing both fish and plants together in a symbiotic water re-use system.
 Over the past 15 plus years, his recirculating farming techniques have been used for assorted projects — even in outer space.
 In 1998, on the space shuttle Endeavor, he worked with Dr. Volker Bluem of Germany to develop a small system to test whether growing fresh food in space could be an option for lengthy trips.
 Dr. Schreibman is a Board Member for the Coalition.

-MARIANNE CUFONE, Esq. — Ms. Cufone is an environmental attorney, and long time healthy, affordable food advocate.
+MARIANNE CUFONE, Esq. — Marianne is the Executive Director and Founder of the Recirculating Farms Coalition.
+She is an environmental attorney, and long time healthy, affordable food advocate.
 She is also a professional chef, trained by the Natural Gourmet Institute, a leading facility on health supportive culinary arts and theory.
-Marianne has worked in natural resources management, focused on oceans, fisheries and seafood for the past 12 years.
+Marianne has worked in natural resources management, focused on oceans, fisheries, seafood and agriculture for the past 15 years.
 She directed the fish and oceans program at Food and Watch (2007-2011), managed the Gulf, South Atlantic and Caribbean fisheries program for the Center for Marine Conservation (1999-2003), and runs Environment Matters, a consulting firm that provides legal, policy and communications support to non-profit organizations (2003-present).
-Marianne taught law and graduate college courses and many guest lectures at assorted academic institutions.
+Marianne taught law and graduate college courses and guest lectures at assorted academic institutions.
+She runs an annual environmental policy clinical project at Loyola University, New Orleans, School of Law.
 She maintains positions on management advisory committees for Hillsborough County (Florida), the State of Florida and the federal government.
 Marianne appears in print, television, radio, and other media, is published in various magazines and professional works and testified before Congress.
-She is a member of: the Florida Bar; the United States District Court, Middle District of Florida; the U.S. Supreme Court; the American Bar Association, Section of Environment, Energy and Resources; and the American Fisheries Society.
-Marianne is the Executive Director of the Coalition.
+She is a member of: the Florida Bar; the Louisiana Bar, the United States District Court, Middle District of Florida; the United States District Court, Eastern District of Louisiana, the U.S. Supreme Court; the American Bar Association, Section of Environment, Energy and Resources; and the American Fisheries Society.

 CHRISTINA LIZZI — Christina is a researcher/writer for the Recirculating Farms Coalition and creates various products, including fact sheets and reports.
-She currently lives on Maui where she is focused on promoting sustainable aquaculture practices both through the University of Hawai`i’s Aquaponic Workforce Development Program and as a founder of the Pono Aquaculture Alliance.
+She lives on Maui in Hawai’i where she is focused on promoting sustainable aquaculture practices both through the University of Hawai`i’s Aquaponic Workforce Development Program and as a founder of the Pono Aquaculture Alliance.
 She previously served as a community organizer and policy analyst for the Fish and Oceans program at Food & Water Watch, based in Washington, DC (2008 – 2011).
 Her passion lies in finding socially, environmentally and economically just solutions to increase food security and strengthen communities.
 She received her Bachelors of Arts in International Affairs from the George Washington University.